iris0614/CryptoPulse/README.md

 ## How Does It Work?

 The dashboard leverages Shiny for a responsive and interactive user interface.
 Users can select different cryptocurrencies, adjust time ranges, and access a variety of analytical tools.
+- Cryptocurrency Selection: Users can select the cryptocurrency of interest, such as Bitcoin or Ethereum, to view specific data.
+- Date Range Selection: A date slider allows users to specify the time range for the data, enabling historical market trend analysis.
+- Market Metrics Visualization: The dashboard displays various market metrics such as open, high, low, close prices, volume, and daily price changes.
+This data is presented in various formats including time series plots, bar charts, and value boxes.
+- Interactive Time Series Plot: The core feature is the interactive plot which updates real-time as users adjust the parameters.
+It showcases the selected price metric over the chosen period.

 ## Get Started